globusonline/provision/doc/instance_operations.rst

 .. note::

-   ``gp-remove-users`` currently doesn't remove the user account on the hosts themselves, it just removes them from the topology.
+   ``gp-instance-remove-users`` currently doesn't remove the user account on the hosts themselves, it just removes them from the topology.
 This means that, if you manually remove the user, that user will not be automatically re-created in subsequent updates to the instance.
-   In the future, ``gp-remove-users`` will also take care of removing the actual user account.
+   In the future, ``gp-instance-remove-users`` will also take care of removing the actual user account.

 Updating the topology
 ---------------------